 In accordance with the traditional Hindu calendar followed in North India, this holy fair is organized every year during the Hindu month of Magh.
 The Magh Mela, is not confined only to the month of Magh and the important bathing dates are spread over a period of 45 days.
 It is actually a smaller version of Kumbh Mela.
 Hence it is also known as Mini Kumbh Mela.

 Every year, the Magh Mela starts from the day of Makar Sankranti in January ( first day) which is meant to be important bathing day according to the religious Hindu calendar.
 It begins with a large no. of pilgrims taking a holy dip at the Sangam on the auspicious dates.

 Hindus are known for their passion to celebrate their festivals in a grand way.
 Kumbh Mela is one such festival which is rejoiced by them.
 It usually takes 12 years to get repeat on the same location except Haridwar and Allahabad.
 There is kumbh mela every 6 years also.
 If one has to experience the holiest & the grandest way to celebrate Hinduism, then it is one of the right place for them.
-The Kumbh Mela 2019 is going to be held at Allahabad (Prayag) from January 14th, 2022 to March 4th, 2022.
+The Kumbh Mela 2024 is going to be held at Allahabad (Prayag) from January 15 th, 2024 to March 8th, 2024.